cps491sp21-team13/cps491sp21-main-repo/README.md

 # Overview

-The goal of this project is to determine a method to compress a learning structure, such as a deep neural network or fuzy network, into a minimum network required to satisfy the objective.
+The goal of this project is to determine a method to compress a learning structure, such as a deep neural network or fuzzy network, into a minimum network required to satisfy the objective.

 # Project Context and Scope